The buddy scheme

 Footnotes

-2. If you haven’t had any contact at all from your buddy after a month, we’ll try and pair you with someone else.↩︎
+1. If you haven’t had any contact at all from your buddy after a month, email hello@rainbowr.org and we’ll try and pair you with someone else.↩︎